NuGet/NuGetDocs/site/Docs/Creating-Packages/Hosting-Your-Own-NuGet-Feeds.markdown

 Go to the **File** | **New** | **Project** menu option (or just hit CTRL + SHIFT + N) which will bring up the new project dialog and select **ASP.NET Empty Web Application** as in the following screenshot.
+Please note that the steps here including NuGet.Server package are intended for use with C# project only.

 ![New Project dialog box](images/New-Project-dialog-box.png)